Bannsaenger/node-red-contrib-artnet-controller/README.md

 The Art-Net library is taken from [margau/dmxnet](https://github.com/margau/dmxnet)

+Added the features introduced by [node-red-contrib-artnet-plus](https://github.com/haydendonald/node-red-contrib-artnet) by [Hayden Donald](https://github.com/haydendonald)

+## Main changes to the previous work

+- Basically it is fully compatible to the payload format defined by gunnebo
+- More than one universe can now be served
+- Transitions got more attributes and features
+- This module is fully functional without any additional hardware
+- The sending is completely rewritten, so that you can't flood the artnet
+- The transition engine is rewritten, so that only one interval timer with the required resolution ist doing the transition handling. **WORK IN PROGRESS**

 ## Install

 Run the following command in the root directory of your Node-RED install.
 Usually this is `~/.node-red`